Updated: Jul 21

 The perfect way to improve this connection is to challenge it to not rotate, first, then work on rotational exercises like medicine ball side tosses and wood chops.
 My first progression is to use cable press variations like the paloff press.

-Run: You don’t have to be a marathoner
+Run: You don’t have to be a marathoner, but you should be able to run without hurting yourself

 I get it, not everyone wants to run.
 But being able to run is an important life skill, you never know when you may have to run after a bus, train or even your kid.
 This doesn’t mean spending hours a week on a treadmill but learning the basics of running and being able to do it for a short period of time is an important life skill that will build resiliency.